• Skip to primary navigation

 Which vinegar is best for pickling?

-Pickling vinegar should have at least 5% acidity to preserve food properly.
-Distilled white vinegar is clear, has a neutral taste, and is the most cost-effective choice.
-You can also use apple cider, white wine, and rice vinegar.
+For safe pickling, choose vinegar with at least 5% acidity.
+Distilled white vinegar is the most common—it’s clear, has a neutral flavor, and is budget-friendly.
+You can also use apple cider vinegar, white wine vinegar, or rice vinegar for a different flavor twist.

 Is sugar necessary for pickling?